wp-plugins/simple-links/readme.txt

 1. The widget Menu as of 2

 == Upgrade Notice ==

+= 3.2 =
+This will add the ability to display the categories on single post pages.
+If you are using the category_list.php view you will most likely get an error message to remove a couple lines.
+These lines are no longer needed for the structure in this new version.

 = 3.0 =
 This Version will add a widget for displaying categories as well,